simplajs/simpla/README.md

   <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt="PRs welcome">
 </p>

-Simpla is an open, modular, frontend content framework built on Web Components.
+Simpla is a modular content system for frontend developers, built on Web Components.

-Create dynamic content with HTML and edit it inline.
-Ditch the server and use Github as your backend.
-Push everything to static a CDN.
-Integrate into any stack instantly.
-Assemble your own lightweight CMS.
+At a glance, it lets you:

+- Build with standard HTML & JS
+- Edit content (safely) inline
+- Use Github as your backend
+- Work in any stack or framework
+- Push everything as JSON data to a static CDN
+- Define content models in the DOM
+- Assemble your own lightweight CMS

+It looks like this:

 ```html
 <!-- Block of editable richtext -->